FgForrest/evitaDB/documentation/user/en/use/api/query-data.md

 #### `listEntity` query

-There is also a special variant of the `list` queries with fixed `entity` classifier in the name -> `listEntity`.
-This query is essentially an extension of the [`getEntity`](#get-entity-query) that accepts multiple identifiers and is meant to be used when you need to fetch one or more entities but you only have a globally unique identifiers and you don't know target entity collection.
+There is also a special variant of the `list` queries with a fixed `entity` classifier in the name -> `listEntity`.
+This query is essentially an extension of the [`getEntity`](#get-entity-query) that accepts multiple identifiers and is meant to be used when you need to fetch one or more entities, but you only have globally unique identifiers and you don't know the target entity collection.
 Also, because the `listEntity` query accepts multiple identifiers, each returned entity can be from a different entity collection.
-The query then returns a list of generic entity objects containing only data shared across all entity collections:
+The query will then return a list of generic entity objects that contain only data common to all entity collections:

 <SourceCodeTabs langSpecificTabOnly>